 A lecture, demonstration, and performance type course covering steering gears, power steering pumps, steering linkage, suspension systems, two and four wheel alignment, and wheel balance.
-Included in the course is the study of the operation, construction differences, diagnosing, and repair procedures of the steering, suspension and wheel alignment systems.
+Included in the course is the study of the operation, construction differences, diagnosing, and repair procedures of the steering, suspension and wheel alignment systems, and driveshafts and driveshaft servicing.
 This is a half semester course.
+(F, S)